 Attach the spoon/fork supplied to the unhinged handle, making it an handy-long tool to protect your hands from the heat emanated by the Aeroreflector.

-A transparent heat trap around the pot lets in the sunlight and holds in the heat.
-Shiny reflectors capture extra sunlight from an area about three times as big as the pot.
+A transparent heat trap around the pot allows sunlight to enter whilst also enclosing the heat.
+The reflecting surface around capture extra sunlight from an area about three times as big as the pot.

-Set the cooker on a dry, level surface in direct sunshine, away from potential shadows.
+Set the entire structure on a dry, level surface in direct sunshine, away from potential shadows.
 Put ingredients in the pot.
-Turn every 15 min in alignment with the Sun’s movement.
+Turn every 15 min to the rhythm of the Sun’s movement.
 If the weather is optimal, you can even boil or barbecue your food.

 Never leave the umbrella unattended; do not place your hand directly in the focal point.

-In the age of the Anthropocene, reframing the use of the umbrella invites us not only to solidarise ourselves with our planet Earth and its surface albedo, but further to reflect on the extractive relations of our fossil fuel milieu.
-It’s entailed inherent inequalities proliferate into the air, creating a human-driven thermodynamic shift that has redefined the life-giving energy of the Sun as a threat, experienced by the consequences of Earthly warming.
+In the age of the Anthropocene, reframing the use of the umbrella invites us to enter not only a reflective practice in communication with the sun, but to also further reflect on the extractive relations of our fossil fuel milieu, whose inherent inequalities proliferate into the air, creating a human-driven thermodynamic shift that has redefined the life-giving energy of the Sun as a threat, experienced by the consequences of Earthly warming.

-Aerocene Albedo, 2018 Installation views and Aerocene performances on the occasion of ‘Audemars Piguet presents Tomas Saraceno for Aerocene’ at Art Basel Miami, 2018.
-Courtesy Aerocene Foundation.
-Image by Aerocene Foundation licensed under the open source Creative Commons CC BY-SA 4.0.
+Installation views and Aerocene performances on the occasion of ‘Audemars Piguet presents Tomas Saraceno for Aerocene’ at Art Basel Miami, 2018.

 For more information contact us at firstname.lastname@example.org.